lmasullo/node-word-guess/README.md

 ## Description:

 Love movies?
-Try you best to guess the random movie.
+Try your best to guess the random movie.

 ### Installing